Diethood » Recipes » Dinner Recipes » Beef Recipes » Rosemary Garlic Roast Beef Recipe

 With a kick of garlic and a simple rub of rosemary, thyme, salt, and pepper, this is a meal that practically makes itself.

 • Let the meat come to room temp.
-First and foremost, let roast sit in room temperature at least 1 hour, and up to 2 hours, before cooking.
+First and foremost, let the roast sit at room temperature for at least 1 hour and up to 2 hours before cooking.

 • Preheat your oven.
-Set the temperature to 450˚F.
+Set the oven temperature to 450˚F.

 • Prep the roast.
-Then, pat dry with paper towels and, using a sharp knife, pierce meat in several places; insert slivers of garlic in each hole.
+Pat dry the beef with paper towels and, using a sharp knife, pierce meat in several places; insert slivers of garlic in each hole.

 • Add the flavorings.
 Combine olive oil, fresh chopped rosemary, thyme, salt, and pepper in a bowl; stir to combine and then rub all over roast.